 Instructions

-- Preheat the oven to 180°C (353°F ) / 160°C Fan (320°F)Place the sliced bread on a baking tray, brush each side of the bread with oil.Cook for about 10 minutes or until the bread is starting to brown.
+- Preheat the oven to 180°C (353°F ) / 160°C Fan (320°F)Place the sliced bread on a large baking sheet, and brush each side of the bread with oil.Cook for about 10 minutes or until the bread is starting to brown.

 - Remove the tray from the oven.Rub each side of the sliced bread with the garlic.Cut the bread into cubes.
 Return them to the tray.Add the remaining oil and toss the bread.
 Sprinkle some of the salt over the croutons then return the tray to the oven and bake for another 8 - 10 minutes or until the croutons are golden brown.